Oysters3/Oysters3/README.md

 - 👋 Hi, I’m @Oysters3
-- 👀 I’m interested in building things.
+- 👀 I’m interested in and enjoy building things.
-- 🌱 I’m currently learning HTML, CDD, JS, Python...
+- 🌱 I’m currently learning HTML, CSS, JS, Python, LLM, networking, Bios modification...
+What else are the nights for?
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Oysters.git@gmail.com